ashishtele/ashishtele.github.io/_posts/2023-05-14-LLM_Resources.md

 * [Visual Guide to Transformer Neural Networks](https://www.youtube.com/@HeduAI)

-One of the best visual guides out there for transformers.
-There are 3 videos: Position Embeddings, Multi-Head and Self-Attention, and Decoder's Masked Attention.
+One of the best visual guides out there for transformers is available in three videos: "Position Embeddings," "Multi-Head and Self-Attention," and "Decoder's Masked Attention."
+These videos highlight fundamental concepts.

 * [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/)